scieloorg/cited-references/README.md

 ## Collect Document

-Collects Documents through the endpoint [http://articlemeta.scielo.org/api/v1/article](http://articlemeta.scielo.org/api/v1/article).
+Collect Documents through the endpoint [http://articlemeta.scielo.org/api/v1/article](http://articlemeta.scielo.org/api/v1/article).
 It receives the list of PIDs collected by the Collect PIDs script as data input to obtain the documents from the remote database SciELO. _The script collects the documents in an async manner_.

 **How to use**